Contact Parker

 2007

-Parker celebrates its 100th anniversary by adding Parker at Stonegate, its first assisted living residence with 60 suites, as well as the Parker at The Pavilion community center, expanding its River Road campus into Highland Park.
+Parker celebrates its 100th anniversary by opening Parker at Stonegate, its first assisted living residence with 60 suites, as well as the Parker at The Pavilion community center, expanding its River Road campus into Highland Park.

 2008

-Parker at The Pavilion opens with a unique new service, the Parker Child Development Center, for children 10 weeks to 5 years old, offering on-site intergenerational programs.
+Parker at The Pavilion opens with a unique new service, the Parker Child Development Center, for children 4 weeks to 4 years old, offering on-site intergenerational programs.

 2008